awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-email-prefs-prereqs.md

   + Create new APIs in API Gateway
 + You have to have a method of hosting webpages, and you should know how to publish webpages\.
 Although you can use AWS services to host your webpages, you aren't required to\.
 **Tip**
-To learn more about hosting webpages by using AWS services, see [Host a Static Webpage](https://aws.amazon.com/getting-started/projects/host-static-website/)\.
+To learn more about hosting webpages by using AWS services, see [Host a static webpage](https://aws.amazon.com/getting-started/projects/host-static-website/)\.

 **Next**: [Set Up Amazon Pinpoint](tutorials-email-prefs-part-1.md)